 The citizen soldiers of the Army Reserve have a dual mission: helping communities and supporting the regular Army forces.
-The Army Reserve is open to newcomers as well as those with prior military service in any other branch.
+The Army Reserve is open to newcomers as well as those with previous military service in any other branch.

 To join the Army Reserve, you must be a U.S. citizen or a resident alien between the ages of 17 and 27.
-Seventeen-year olds need parental consent.
-You must have a high school diploma, and have no more than two dependents.
+Seventeen-year-olds need parental consent.
+You must have a high school diploma and have no more than two dependents.
 In addition, you must take and pass the ASVAB test, as well as a Military Entrance Processing Station medical exam.

 From the boardroom to the field, Army ROTC will help you discover the leader within, pay for college and secure a job after graduation.

-Reserve Officer Training Corps - Hundreds of colleges and universities offer Army ROTC as an elective course for college credit.
+Reserve Officer Training Corps -- Hundreds of colleges and universities offer Army ROTC as an elective course for college credit.
 Through ROTC, the Army offers merit-based scholarships in addition to a monthly allowance for living expenses.
 There is no military commitment for at least the first year in ROTC.
-So students can feel free to take a course and see if becoming an Army officer is right for them.
+So students can feel free to take a course and see whether becoming an Army officer is right for them.
 The leadership and management training ROTC provides can serve as the foundation for future success in either a military or civilian career.
 Visit Army ROTC for more information.

-Loan Repayment Program - The Army Reserve helps soldiers pay off student loans they've taken out in the past, if they attended schools on an approved Perkins, Stafford or other Department of Education Guaranteed Student Loan.
+Loan repayment program -- The Army Reserve helps soldiers pay off student loans they've taken out in the past, if they attended schools on an approved Perkins, Stafford or other Department of Education guaranteed student loan.
 Soldiers can qualify to have their loan repaid at the rate of 15% of the loan for each year of Reserve duty served.
 Not many 38-day-a-year jobs offer benefits like that.

-Earned College Credit - You can attend college and serve in the Army Reserve at the same time.
+Earned college credit -- You can attend college and serve in the Army Reserve at the same time.
 Many schools grant college credits for military training and experience.

-Education and Learning Facilities - Most Army posts have education counselors who help soldiers identify their goals and determine how best to reach them within the Army Continuing Education System.
+Education and learning facilities -- Most Army posts have education counselors who help soldiers identify their goals and determine how best to reach them within the Army Continuing Education System.
 Counseling services include academic and vocational planning, CLEP testing, tuition assistance, college application processing and financial aid advice.

-Foreign Languages - Most Education Centers have language labs where you can study new languages or brush up.
-The Army has Linguistics Schools that offer more in-depth, specialized training to people interested in pursuing military assignments that require language skills.
+Foreign languages -- Most education centers have language labs where you can study new languages or brush up.
+The Army has linguistics schools that offer more in-depth, specialized training to people interested in pursuing military assignments that require language skills.

-Promotions and Career Path
+Promotions and career path

 The Army Reserve bases its promotions on a system called: Select, Train, Promote and Assign.
 Accomplishment and professionalism are the criteria facing individuals.
 That individual then enrolls in professional development courses before being promoted and assigned to a position of greater responsibility.

-Prior Service - The prior service career path for enlisted in the Army Reserve is just like that of the regular Army from ranks E-1 through E-9.
+Prior service -- The prior service career path for enlisted in the Army Reserve is just like that of the regular Army from ranks E-1 through E-9.
 In many cases, if you were discharged with a rank of E-6 or below, the Reserve can enlist you at the same rank.

-If you are prior service enlisted wishing to gain a commission then the Army Reserve might be right for you.
-As prior-service enlisted you are encouraged to pursue advanced leadership roles.
+If you are prior-service enlisted wishing to gain a commission, then the Army Reserve might be right for you.
+As prior-service enlisted, you are encouraged to pursue advanced leadership roles.
 The option of Officer Candidate School, which allows candidates to continue civilian employment during this period, is also available.
-Training is usually held one weekend a month and during two, 14-day periods.
+Training usually is held one weekend a month and during two 14-day periods.

-If you are an officer, your prior-service experience and leadership can also be put to good use in the federal and state missions of the Army Reserve.
+If you are an officer, your prior-service experience and leadership can be put to good use in the federal and state missions of the Army Reserve.

 The Army Reserve Experience